 Tomatoes may crack in two different manners: vertical splits, where radial cracking extends from the top of the fruit to the bottom; and concentric cracking, which often appears on the top of the fruit, forming cracks around the stem on large, heirloom beefsteak varieties.
 While both forms of cracking may allow pests to enter the fruit or promote rot, concentric cracking sometimes is not severe.
 If the cracking doesn't expose the interior of the fruit, you can allow it to remain on the vine to ripen, but keep an eye on it.

 How to Prevent Tomatoes from Splitting

-You can't always prevent tomato splitting; a rainstorm that dumps several inches of rain on your garden in a few hours will result in split tomatoes no matter what you do.
+You can't always prevent tomato splitting; a downpour that dumps several inches of rain on your garden in a few hours may result in split tomatoes no matter what you do.
 But you can make it less likely that your tomatoes will split by doing the following:

 - Mulch.
-Provide your plants with a good two to three-inch layer of organic mulch such as straw, pine needles, or shredded bark.
-This will maintain more regular soil moisture levels, and you'll deal with less splitting.
+Provide your plants with a two- to three-inch layer of organic mulch, such as straw, pine needles, or shredded bark.
+Mulch helps maintain consistent soil moisture levels, and you'll deal with less splitting.

 - Pick Tomatoes Early.
 Your tomatoes are almost ripe, and you're expecting a major rainstorm.
 Now is the perfect time to pick your tomatoes before they're overwhelmed by extra moisture.
 Tomatoes that have begun to change color will ripen on or off the vine, so harvest them prior to a storm and place on a windowsill to complete the ripening process.
 (A side benefit for early harvest: less chance of pests eating your fruit!)

 What to Do if Your Tomatoes Split

 If your tomatoes do split, it's important to harvest them as quickly as possible.
-Split tomatoes are much more susceptible to rot and parasites.
+Split tomatoes are much more susceptible to rot and insect damage.